 For most single mums this can be a really difficult time.
 After all, what is Christmas without the magic of enjoying it with our children?
 Rather than a day of fun and festivities, it may seem more like an endurance test.

 Think of the other 364 days of the year when you’ve wished you could just do nothing all day.
-Well, today you can.
-Have a Netflix binge, curl up with your favourite book.
+You have spent all year longing for a day off.
+Well, today you have one!
 Block out the world and do F-all.
+May we make some suggestions on how to do nothing?

 Why wouldn’t you?
 You have been fantasising about one all year.
 What better gift can you give yourself?